 Now when it comes to Version Control, there are a number of software available in the market in the present time.
 Let us look at some of them –

 Available Software for Version Control

 Although in its GitLab Survey, the leader of distributed software found that 98% of the users make use of the Git open source tools and over 92% of the developers use Git as the version control language in the app development process, there are a number of reasons why developers might look at Git alternative.
-Some of those reasons can vary from – GitHub pricing structure, an aversion to Octocat, or a simple comfortability level with version control language which is not Git.
+Some of those reasons can vary from – GitHub pricing structure and the fact that Github is launched on both iOS and Android, an aversion to Octocat, or a simple comfortability level with version control language which is not Git.

 Whatever your reason might be, here are the alternative of Git for version control –